2020PB/police-brutality/reports/Oregon.md

 ### Protester shows wound left by less-lethal round | July 16th

-Initial footage shows protesters carrying a wounded man to safety.
+Initial footage taken near 3rd and Salmon shows protesters carrying a wounded man to safety.
 Medics come to treat him and give him an inhaler.
 A reporter later states he is a homeless man who was at the Riot Ribs mutual aid station.

 He shares his experience with another reporter in English and Spanish, stating that he was crossing the crosswalk as part of the protest when he was shot.
 He states he has asthma and also is now suffering pain whenever he moves his right arm.